This presents significant due diligence challenges, including:

 These apparently minor mistakes could have major consequences.
 Stripping away the syntactical, grammatical and lexical rules of the original language of the source material for the sake of the ‘convenience’ of processing everything in English will prove an expensive shortcut.

 It is prudent for wealth management firms’ KYC screening processes to operate as effectively in most Indo-European languages and the main non-Latin scripts (e.g. Russian, Arabic, Chinese, Hindi, Thai).

-In line with market trends, smartKYC’s technology now also analyses Hindi in its original script using Natural Language Processing.
+In line with market trends, smartKYC’s software now also analyses Hindi in its original script using Natural Language Processing.
 This is particularly pertinent for wealth managers as recent research from Knight Frank suggests that India will see a 63% increase in ultra-high net worth individuals by 2025.
 This will outpace the global average of 24% and the Asia average of 38%.